I hope the holidays are a source of happiness and peace for you, your family, and your community.

 So, here is my holiday challenge to you.
 Like the eight candles, I have a list of eight items for you to take care of, each of which can make a big difference.
 All are related to your health, either physical or financial.

-When to start?
+How to start?
 Well, we have an expression in our office when a client asks, “What’s the best way to get started?", we simply say… Start Now.

 Challenge #1: Schedule your doctor appointments